Space station supply ship delivers espresso

 The SpaceX supply ship that arrived at the International Space Station has delivered the world's first espresso machine designed exclusively for astronauts.

-Italian astronaut Samantha Cristoforetti captured the Dragon capsule, three days after its Florida launch, with the help of a giant robot arm.
+Italian astronaut Samantha Cristoforetti captured the capsule.
+It's called Dragon.
+It came three days after its Florida launch.
+A giant robot arm was used to retrieve the Dragon.
 The cargo carrier holds more than 4,000 pounds of much-needed groceries, experiments and equipment.

-Italy provided the espresso maker for Cristoforetti, who's been stuck with instant coffee since her mission began in November.
+Italy provided the espresso maker for Cristoforetti.
+She has been stuck with instant coffee.
+Her mission began in November.

 Christmas comes late to International Space Station

-"It's been just amazing," Cristoforetti said after snaring the Dragon over the Pacific on April 17.
-"Lots of science and even coffee's in there, so that's pretty exciting."
+"It's been just amazing," Cristoforetti said after snaring the Dragon over the Pacific on Friday, April 17.
+"Lots of science and even coffee's in there.
+So that's pretty exciting."

-The Dragon will remain at the orbiting lab until around May 21, when it will be released full of experiments and discarded equipment for a return to Earth.
+The Dragon will remain at the orbiting lab until around May 21.
+Then it will be released full of experiments and discarded equipment.
+It will return to Earth.
 It's the only supply ship capable of bringing items back.

-Among the newly arrived research are experiments for American astronaut Scott Kelly, who is just a few weeks into a one-year mission, which will be a record for NASA.
+Among the newly arrived research are experiments for American astronaut Scott Kelly.
+He is just a few weeks into a one-year mission.
+That will be a record for NASA.

-SpaceX, meanwhile, released a video showing its first-stage booster landing on an ocean platform shortly after liftoff, then tipping over in flames.
-It was the California company's third attempt to fly a booster rocket to the platform stationed off Florida's northeastern coast.
+SpaceX, meanwhile, released a video showing its first-stage booster landing on an ocean platform.
+This was shortly after liftoff.
+The booster then tipped over in flames.
+It was the California company's third attempt to fly a booster rocket to the platform.
+It had been stationed off Florida's northeastern coast.

-SpaceX chief Elon Musk said the platform dubbed "Just Read the Instructions" endured just minor damage.
+SpaceX chief Elon Musk said the platform endured just minor damage.
+The platform has been dubbed, "Just Read the Instructions."

 The next try will be in June on the next SpaceX supply run for NASA.

-Musk, a billionaire entrepreneur who also runs the Tesla electric car maker, wants to reuse his rockets to bring down the cost of space flight.
+Musk is a billionaire.
+He also runs the Tesla electric car maker.
+He wants to reuse his rockets to bring down the cost of space flight.

 Critical thinking challenge: Why was the International Space Station's expresso machine designed exclusively for astronauts?